Free eBook: Increase traffic to your website

 1. Don’t stray too far from your business plan

 They say the only benefit of not planning is that failure comes as a complete surprise.
-However, I can’t stress enough the importance of having a business plan, and sticking to it, and you’d be surprised at the number that either don’t have a plan, or those who write one and then never read it again.
+However, I can’t stress enough the importance of having a business plan and sticking to it, and you’d be surprised at the number that either doesn’t have a plan or those who write one and then never read it again.
 Put simply, businesses that plan properly make more money than those that don’t, and they also survive longer.

 2. Cash flow

 The one thing that will kill you before anything else is cash flow issues.
-A good starting point should be your customers – any debtors should be at a level you’re comfortable with as slow payers can cause real problems to your cash flow if not kept on top of.
+A good starting point should be your customers – any debtors should be at a level you’re comfortable with as slow payers can cause real problems to your cash flow if not kept on top of it.
 Look at ways of making your processes as efficient as possible.
 It’s also important to spot the warning signs if you think they’re in trouble themselves financially.
 Be diligent in collections and have a solid receivables plan and policy in place.
 Remember, a sale is no good if you don’t get paid for it.
-So for clients you’ve black-listed as slow payers, get payment up front first.
+So for clients, you’ve black-listed as slow payers, get payment upfront first.

 Few of us like admin work, but it’s important to keep your books as up-to-date as is possible, as there could be all kinds of financial nasties lurking in there.
 Make sure you set aside time on a weekly basis to do this, as it will save you a huge amount of time and money later on.
 It will also give you a very clear picture of where your business is financially, particularly when it comes to bank balance and debtors, allowing you to be much more fleet-of-foot and able to react accordingly.